alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 Fri - Day off.
 Sat - Prepare final roster and make last minute substitutions.

 This is on top of the time spent listening to sports talk radio, reading "expert" blogs and articles, and watching FFB shows on ESPN.

 Of course, all this may not even have been necessary, which brings me to my next point.

 ##3.
 It's mainly a game of luck.##
 It didn't matter how much analysis I did or how risky my moves were.
 In the end, success in Fantasy Football is 90 percent luck and 10 percent skill.
 There are so many variables that are out of your control: injuries, off-field issues, suspensions.

 Two years ago, I finished the regular season 12-1 and promptly lost in the first round of the playoffs to the worst team.
 Suffice to say, I was irked.

 In any given week, anything and everything could happen, which gets tiresome.

 <hr class="break">

 I understand for most people, Fantasy Football gets them more into football.
 It makes meaningless, unwatchable games interesting and fun.

+ The social aspect is very appealing too.
 It allows people to compete and measure themselves against others.

-At the very least, it's a good way to bond and stay in touch with friends.
+And it's a great way to bond and stay in touch with friends.

 Perhaps I've outgrown Fantasy Football, if there is such a thing.
 All I know is, what use to be entertaining and enjoyable is now a chore and stressful.
 I certainly won't miss being glued to my TV, computer, and phone watching football and checking stat lines all day.